pupil-labs/real-time-screen-gaze/README.rst

 More markers will yield higher accuracy, and we recommend a minimum of four.
 Each marker must be unique, and the ``marker_id`` parameter is provided for this purpose.

 Once you've drawn the markers to the screen using your GUI toolkit of choice, you'll next need to setup a ``GazeMapper`` object.
 This requires calibration data for the scene camera.
+For Neon, this is very simple:

 .. code-block:: python